praekeltfoundation/vumi/docs/dispatchers/index.rst

 are sent to the same application worker.

 Other router classes will have different router configuration options.
-These are described in :doc:`dispatchers/builtin`.
+These are described in :doc:`builtin`.

 .. _routers-section: